Gå til hovedindhold

 How to meet fellow students

-Connecting with fellow CBS students is a great way to start your studies at CBS.
-There are different options available for you, depending on what you start studying at CBS as.
+Connecting with fellow CBS students is a great way to start your studies at CBS and help you build a network.

 Bachelor students